Kaneofthrones/devops-technical-test/README.md

 ### 2. Create infrastructure on AWS with infastructure orchestration tool terraform

+eks-cluster.tf will clone another git repo that has the source code for eks

 ### 3. Package app into docker

 ### 4. Deploy app on EKS